Another day, another US presidential fallout: Trump takes aim at Putin

 It would also amount to a troops-on-the-ground, permanent occupation of Gaza – a move that is controversial even within Israel.

-In DC, it seems Netanyahu and Trump are trying to hammer that out.
+In Washington, it seems Netanyahu and Trump are trying to hammer that out.

 The world waits and watches to see if Trump will get fed up with yet another one of his buddies.